Generative AI in Finance Services - 10 Proven Use Cases

 There’s a wide range of potential applications of Gen AI within the compliance and risk management space, including:

-- AI-Powered chatbots for compliance queries: Deploy AI chatbots and virtual assistants to address routine compliance questions from both employees and customers, relieving the workload on compliance staff.
+• AI-powered chatbots for compliance queries: Deploy AI chatbots and virtual assistants to address routine compliance questions from employees and customers while logging sources and escalation decisions.

 INDUSTRY EXAMPLE: